byui-cse/cse341-ww-student-code/readme.md

 ## CSE 341 Lesson 7 Class Activity Steps

-- Download the frontend code (from this repository branch) onto your computer and open the index.html file with live server.
+- Download the [frontend code](https://github.com/byui-cse/cse341-code-student/tree/L07-class-frontend) onto your computer and open the index.html file with live server.
 You will not change any code in the frontend code.
 - Download the [backend starter template](https://github.com/byui-cse/cse341-code-student/tree/L07-class-start) onto your computer
 - Use this template to make a new node project with REST endpoints.
 You will use POST to send user login data and GET to grab all the data for the specific user.
 - While you're writing your code, test it with REST Client in VS Code to ensure it is working correctly.